ech08ravo/2019C/Meeting Minutes/Meeting - 14.05.md

 1. Glossary

     •	  Questions/doubts about the definitions

-- Cloud Depository or Repository?
+    a) Cloud Depository or Repository?

-- Learning Analytics Platform Characteristics.
+    b) Learning Analytics Platform Characteristics.
 Who should interact with the LA platform?
 Instructor, Course Designer, nobody?

-- Role of the System designer
+    c) Role of the System designer

     •	  Decide where to add the definition of each component (README.md or a new repo?)

 2. “Parent” scenario and use case models

     •	  Check internal logic across the diagrams

 3. Weekly milestone coordination

     •	  Assign tasks for week #11

 ## B. Activities (Facilitator)